RealBrubru/Lock.iOS-OSX/README.md

 `A0LockViewController` will handle Email/Password, Enterprise & Social authentication based on your Application's connections enabled in your Auth0's Dashboard.

-First instantiate `A0LockViewController` and register the authentication callback that will receive the authenticated user's credentials.
+To get started, instantiate `A0LockViewController` and register the authentication callback that will receive the authenticated user's credentials.
 Finally present it as a modal view controller:

 ```objc
 A0LockViewController *controller = [[A0LockViewController alloc] init];